-The armadillo is not a native of either Kansas or Oklahoma in fact they originally came from central and south america and over the last century have moved into the United States and proven to be very destructive animal with few predators.
-There are no effective armadillo repellents and the best way to get rid of armadillos is by trapping them.
-We offer affordable armadillo removal at a fair price and can help you not only get rid of your armadillo problems and in many cases with habitat modifications we can prevent them from re-occurring and being a problem to your lawn and garden guaranteed.
+If you need armadillos removed , hire the professionals at Meneely Wildlife Control.
+Armadillos are not native to Kansas or Oklahoma, they originally came from central and South America but have expanded their range dramatically since arriving here.
+Over the last century, the armadillo has moved northward, farther into the United States where it has proven to be a very destructive animal with few predators.
+There are no effective repellents and the best way to get rid of them is by trapping and removing them.
+We offer affordable armadillo removal at a fair price and can help you not only get rid of your armadillo problems and in many cases, with habitat modifications we can prevent them from re-occurring and being a problem to your lawn and garden guaranteed.

-Description: Approximately 20 species of armadillo exist, but only the nine-banded armadillo is found in the United States.
-The word term “armadillo” means “little armored one,” and refers to the presence of bony, armor-like plates covering their body.
+Of the approximately 20 species that exist, only the nine-banded armadillo is found in the United States.
+The word “armadillo” means “little-armored one,” and refers to the presence of bony, armor-like plates covering their body.
 Despite the name, the nine-banded armadillo can have 7 to 11 bands on its armor.
 There is a common misconception that the nine-banded armadillo can roll up into spherical balls.
-In reality, only two species of armadillo (both three-banded) roll up completely.
+However, only two species of armadillo (both three-banded) roll up completely.

-Diet: They are generalist feeders and use their sense of smell to track down almost 500 different foods, most of which are insects and invertebrates such as beetles, cockroaches, wasps, yellow jackets, fire ants, scorpions, spiders, snails, and white grubs.
-A lesser part of the diet is comprised of small reptiles, amphibians and mammals.
-The armadillo will also consume reptile, and bird eggs.
+Armadillos are generalist feeders and use their sense of smell to track down food; mostly insects and invertebrates.
+A lesser part of the diet is comprised of small reptiles, amphibians, and mammals.
+Also, armadillos will occasionally consume reptile and bird eggs.
 Less than 10 percent of the diet is from fruit, seeds, fungi, and other plant matter.

-Habitat: They prefer warm, wet climates and live in forested or grassland habitats.
+They prefer warm, wet climates and live in forested or grassland habitats.
 Small streams are no obstacle for these amazing animals!
 The nine-banded can hold its breath for up to six minutes and can swim or “walk” along the bottom of rivers.
-Their abandoned burrows are utilized by other animals, such as snakes, rabbits, opossums, rats, and skunks.
+Armadillo burrows are often used by other animals, like snakes, rabbits, opossums, rats, raccoons and skunks.

-Range: The original home of the nine-banded armadillo was the southeastern United States, but their range has been expanding northward for over some time.
-A few have even been spotted as far north as Illinois and Nebraska!
+Since migrating to the southeastern area of United States, armadillos have been expanding their range northward for some time.
+Armadillos have even been spotted as far north as Illinois and Nebraska!
 Armadillos have not yet reached the full extent of their possible range.

 Our Service Locations in Kansas include: